invaliddev403/chipwhiz/readme.txt

-Chip Information Extractor (CHIE)
+Forked from: Chip Information Extractor (CHIE) By VL, 2019

-By VL, 2019
+ChipWhiz

 This program tries to extract information about internal hardware and software components of various PC devices.
 Primarily USB/SATA/etc disk devices at this moment.